wpacademy/wpac-like-system/README.md

 ## Changelog

+3. 2.0.2
+    *Added new reaction styles (emojis).
+    * Added option to change success and error strings
+    * upgraded database for future updates to features
+    * like and dislike count now updates without page reload
+    * various reported bugs are fixed
-1. 2.0.0 - Added Reaction System, New Shortcode and Fixed Bugs.
+2. 2.0.0 - Added Reaction System, New Shortcode and Fixed Bugs.
-2. 1.0.0 - Started the project
+1. 1.0.0 - Started the project